Sikandar (2025 film)

 Sikandar is a 2025 Indian Hindi-language action drama film written and directed by A. R. Murugadoss and produced by Sajid Nadiadwala.
-It stars Salman Khan, Rashmika Mandanna, Kajal Aggarwal, Sharman Joshi, Sathyaraj, Jatin Sarna, Sanjay Kapoor, Prateik Smita Patil and Kishore.
+It stars Salman Khan, Kajal Aggarwal, Rashmika Mandanna, Sharman Joshi, Sathyaraj, Jatin Sarna, Sanjay Kapoor, Prateik Smita Patil(in a special appearance) and Kishore.
 In the film, Sanjay "Sikandar" Rajkot (Khan) is motivated by a tragic accident to redeem his past by changing the lives of three people and finds himself targeted by a vengeful politician.

 Sikandar was officially announced in April 2024, with principal photography commencing the following June.
 It was predominantly shot in Mumbai and Hyderabad and wrapped by March 2025.
 It is the second film featuring Khan and Nadiadwala since Kick (2014).
 Sikandars soundtrack was composed by Pritam, its background score was composed by Santhosh Narayanan, its cinematography handled by Tirru, and was edited by Vivek Harshan.
-The film had an estimated production budget of ₹180 crore.
+The film had an estimated production budget of ₹200 crore.

 Sikandar was released in theatres on 30 March 2025 in standard and IMAX formats, coinciding with Eid al-Fitr.
 The film received generally negative reviews from critics who criticized the screenplay and direction.
-It had an estimated world-wide box office gross of ₹176.18 crore.
-Despite its failure, it emerged as eighth highest-grossing Hindi film of 2025.
+It was a box office disaster with an estimated worldwide box office gross of ₹176.18 crore against a budget of ₹200 crore, though it emerged as the ninth highest-grossing Hindi film of 2025.